Master of science in mechanical engineering

 - Understanding the current and future challenges for the manufacturing industries,

-- Knowing the technologies related for advanced and smart manufacturing,
+- Knowing the technologies related to advanced and smart manufacturing,

 - Acquiring skills for the choices and uses of materials and manufacturing processes in the field of transport or energy,